Wordpress Hack #8: How to Optimize and Backup Your Wordpress Database

-Page 3: How to Backup a Wordpress Database
+Page 3: How to Backup a WordPress Database

 Backing up your wordpress database could be the single most important thing that you do.
 The WP-DBManager will allow you to “set it and forget it”, so there’s no excuse since all you have to do is set it up the initial time.
 You may need that DB backup someday is you choose to move hosts, or your database server dies, or even gets hacked or corrupted.
 All things beyond you and your web hosts control.